GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Introduction

-However, there are the following limitations for existing deepfake datasets: \textbf{(1) Small-scale forgery images}: As Table~\ref{tab1} shows, some early datasets such as UADFV \cite{UADF} and FakeSpotter \cite{FakeSpotter} contain fewer than 10,000 forgery images. \textbf{(2) Low image resolution and quality}: Existing efforts \cite{UADF,Celeb-DF,DFDC,DFFD} generate forgery images with resolutions smaller than 1024$\times$1024. \textbf{(3) Coarse-grained labels}: Some recent works \cite{Celeb-DF,DFDC,DFFD,DF1.0,FF++} only provide a coarse-grained manipulation label (real or fake).
+However, there are the following limitations for existing deepfake datasets: \textbf{(1) Small-scale forgery images}: As Table~\ref{tab1} shows, some early datasets such as UADFV \cite{UADF} and Fakespotter \cite{FakeSpotter} contain fewer than 10,000 forgery images. \textbf{(2) Low image resolution and quality}: Existing efforts \cite{UADF,Celeb-DF,DFDC,DFFD} generate forgery images with resolutions smaller than 1024$\times$1024, and obtain lower Image Quality Assessment (IQA) scores. \textbf{(3) Coarse-grained labels}: Some recent works \cite{Celeb-DF,DFDC,DFFD,DF1.0,FF++} only provide a coarse-grained manipulation label (real or fake).
 Fine-grained labels are rarely available. \textbf{(4) Poor diversity}: Most works \cite{UADF,Celeb-DF,DFDC,DFFD,DF1.0,FF++,ForgeryNet} tend to synthesize facial images through GAN-based generative networks such as StyleGAN \cite{Stylegan}, while novel generative techniques are hardly considered.
 To solve the above challenges, inspired by \cite{10205306}, we construct a large-scale, hierarchical, and fine-grained high-fidelity deepfake dataset, namely GenFace, which introduces face forgery images generated by diffusion-based models to provide fine-grained forgery labels.
 Unlike \cite{10205306} which is applied to image manipulation detection in general natural scenes, our dataset is designed for face forgery detection.
 Specifically, as displayed in Fig.~\ref{fig1}, we divide deepfakes into three types, i.e., EFS, AM, and FS.
-We then categorize EFS into diffusion-based and GAN-based methods.
-AM and FS are both divided into GAN-based approaches.
+We then categorize EFS, AM, and FS into diffusion-based and GAN-based methods, respectively.
 Each category contains some specific generators, and we provide sample labels at each level.
-In detail, we generate entire fake face images using StyleGAN2 \cite{StyleGAN2}, StyleGAN3 \cite{StyleGAN3}, and DDPM \cite{Ho2020DenoisingDP}, since StyleGAN2 redesigns the normalization layer, and introduces progressive training techniques to gradually increase image resolution, yielding clearer and more detailed images than StyleGAN.
-However, a large variety of image details created by StyleGAN2 appear to be fixed in pixel coordinates, leading to the texture sticking issue.
+In detail, we generate entire fake face images using StyleGAN2 \cite{StyleGAN2}, StyleGAN3 \cite{StyleGAN3}, DDPM \cite{Ho2020DenoisingDP}, etc., since StyleGAN2 redesigns the normalization layer, and introduces progressive training techniques to gradually increase image resolution, yielding clearer and more detailed images than StyleGAN.
+However, a large number of image details created by StyleGAN2 appear to be fixed in pixel coordinates, leading to the texture sticking issue.
 To solve this problem, StyleGAN3 \cite{StyleGAN3} designs the rotation equivariance formula to achieve translation and rotation invariance, which significantly improves the quality of synthesized images.
 DDPM \cite{Ho2020DenoisingDP} models the conditional probability distribution of pixels, and introduces deformation operations and multi-scale modeling, thereby generating images with better diversity, richness, and realism.
+Likewise, we create attribute manipulated face images using Diffae \cite{diffusion}, LatTrans \cite{Latent}, etc., and synthesize identity-swapped faces by DiffFace \cite{diff}, FSLSD \cite{FSLSD}, and FaceSwapper \cite{FaceSwapper}.
+As shown in Table~\ref{tab1}, the IQA scores of GenFace are higher than that of other datasets, since GenFace contains large and diverse high-resolution facial images generated via advanced diffusion generators.